 I breastfed my first son for 13 months and am still breastfeeding my second (he’s now 5 1/2 months as I’m writing this).
 As I’ve said before, we also used a crying sleep training method with my first and a no-cry sleep training method for my second (so far).
 They are just two very different temperaments.

-Although I used a crying sleep training method for my first son, I was pretty turned off by an article I read that promoted crying it out to wean breastfeeding.
+Although I did end up using a crying sleep training method for my first son, I was pretty turned off by an article I read that promoted using cry-it-out to wean breastfeeding.
 Part of my philosophy is that we all must find a method of sleep training that works for our families.

-Back to that article.
-She mentions going on a vacation, separating from baby abruptly, for a week or more and another method is to sabotage your breast milk so it doesn’t taste good.
-Her final method is to let your baby cry and increase the time before you nurse until you work your way up to letting your baby “cry itself out”.
-First of all, my baby is not an “it”.
+Back to the bothersome article.
+The writer mentions going on a vacation, separating from baby abruptly (for a week or more), and to sabotage your breast milk so it doesn’t taste good.
+Her final method is to let your baby cry and increase the time before you nurse until you work your way up to letting your baby “cry itself out.”
+First of all, my baby is not an “it.”

 Second of all, there is another method (and there are others!) that worked well for me and that is the “Don’t offer, don’t refuse” method.
 I had plenty of time, so I could take my time and we took 2 months to wean.
 Even going slow, my son showed signs of weaning too fast, so I can’t imagine if I had used any of the methods outlined in the article I read!